frank-bordonaro/NanoSoc-Foundry/README.md

 ## Overview
 NanoSOC Foundry is a ready-to-run starter kit for building a vendor-neutral Small SOC playground.
 It's designed for security engineers, detection engineers, and sales engineers who want a portable demo environment: generate synthetic alerts, normalize and correlate logs with Sigma-like rules, deploy lightweight deception artifacts such as honeytokens and canaries, and visualize live events in a sleek web UI.

 This kit is purposely modular and approachable — everything runs locally and can be extended to push to Elasticsearch, MISP, or a real SIEM.
-It is built to work with VSCode + Cline automation agents and your local LLMs (mistral-7b-instruct, qwen2.5-coder-32b).

 ---
 ## Contents of this ZIP